 These strong burrowers excavate large tunnel systems that destabilize soil and concrete, putting your home’s structural supports at risk.
 Groundhogs are most active in spring and summer and are often spotted during the daytime, making them easier to identify than other pests.

 Attempting to fill in a burrow or trap a groundhog without expertise can backfire.
-Titus Restoration partners with trapping professionals to safely remove the animal, then we:
+Titus Contracting partners with trapping professionals to safely remove the animal, then we:

 Michigan’s expanding suburban and rural developments have led to more wildlife-human encounters — including some with larger predators like coyotes.
 While coyotes don’t typically invade homes like rodents or raccoons, they are becoming more bold and common in neighborhoods near wooded areas, farms, or open fields.